 The crossbearer leads the presider and the other ministers to the sanctuary at the celebration of Mass.
 His or her chief function is to ensure the smooth unfolding of the Eucharistic celebration.
 The crossbearer assists the presider at the distribution of the Eucharist.
 Crossbearers should have a good understanding of Mass structure and prayers and will be trained as a Eucharistic Minister as well.
 Open to all who have received the Sacraments of First Eucharist and Confirmation.

-A Eucharistic Minister is a parishioner who serves, distributes, and administers the Body and Blood of Jesus Christ during Holy Communion at Mass.
-The Eucharistic Minister is called not only to minister the Body and Blood of Christ, but to have and maintain a strong faith, a sense of awe, and an inclusiveness of others as the foundation for their ministry.
+A Minister of Holy Communion is a lay parishioner who assists the priest in administering the Body and Blood of Jesus Christ during Holy Communion at Mass.
+He or she is called not only to minister the Body and Blood of Christ, but to have and maintain a strong faith, a sense of awe, and an inclusiveness of others as the foundation for their ministry.
 Open to all who have received the sacraments of First Eucharist and Confirmation.

-The ministry of Lector asks that one grow in the knowledge of Scripture, the living Word of God, and in the ability to communicate that Word at the Church’s worship.
+The ministry of lector includes proclaiming the Scripture and Prayers of the Faithful at the Church’s worship.
 Lectors should have a good understanding of the Mass structure and prayers.
-Lectors should also have a clear speaking voice and are confident reading in front of large groups.
-Open to all who have received the sacraments of First Eucharist and Confirmation.
+Lectors should also have a clear speaking voice and be confident reading in front of large groups.
+Open to all who have received First Eucharist and Confirmation.

 The men and women who serve as ushers foster a spirit of reverence and warmth when our community gathers for prayer.
-Besides showing people to their seats and taking up the collection, they greet parishioners and visitors as they enter the church and look after those with special needs.
+They greet parishioners and visitors as they enter the church, look after those with special needs, and collect the offertory collection.

 The responsibility of this group is to pick up the soiled altar linens each week, launder, iron and then return them to the church.
 The commitment is usually on a schedule of every 4 to 6 weeks.
 The linens are all washable items, and instructions are provided.